eigerco/solana-spec/gossip-protocol-spec.md

 </details>

 #### LegacyVersion
-The older version of the Agave client the node is using.
+The older version of the Solana client the node is using.

 | Data | Type | Size | Description |
 |------|:----:|:----:|-------------|